Johncci/battleship-wars/README.md

  * The guess and hidden board were declaring as local variables which was creating two problems in the terminal.
 I addresssed this by declaring both as global variables.

  * The letters would not display properly over the grid lines.
-The solution to this problem was to enter and extra space in the quotes where it declares top_labels in the print board function.
+The solution to this problem was to enter and extra space in the quotes where it declares top_labels in the print_board function.

  * The validation of the columns was not working as expected.
 I used the strip() method to solve this problem and the validation then worked as expected.

+ * The logic for starting and finishing the game would not have worked due to not being able to differentiate between run and import.
+My mentor instructed me to add this line to solve this problem - 'if __name__ == "__main__":'.

  ## **Technologies used**